For those who have recently lost a loved one, the intensity of your pain may be indescribable, unlike anything you have ever experienced before.

-Coping with the Loss of a Loved One
+Coping with the Loss of a Parent

 Understanding the reasons behind these emotions can assist you in working through them.
-The most important key to healing is love and forgiveness.
+It’s important to remember that love and forgiveness are the keys to healing.
 Accept that your parents did the best they could at the time.
-Find forgiveness for your parent as well as for yourself for any negativity you contributed to the relationship.
-Holding on to any negative emotions as your loved one is preparing to pass over only contributes to the struggles within your own life.
-This is a time to open your heart and begin the healing process through love, forgiveness and compassion.
+Find forgiveness for your parent and for yourself for any negativity you contributed to the relationship.
+Holding on to any negative emotions before, during and after their passing only contributes to the struggles within your own life.
+This is a time to open your heart, exercise compassion, and begin the healing process by showing love and granting forgiveness.

 Types of Grief Personalities

 The time after a loss can be very painful.
 Sometimes the pain you are experiencing is simply too intense to allow yourself to heal.
 Seek the support you need to take care of yourself while grieving.
-Although it may not seem so in the intitial stages of grief, the pain will pass and be gradually replaced by the memories of a life shared together.
+It is likely that there are resources in your community that can offer help.
+Many turn to their faith and religious leaders for guidance and support during challenging times like these.